jessepinkman9900/code-snippets/postgres-stream-using-logical-replication/README.md

 This application demonstrates Change Data Capture (CDC) from PostgreSQL using Debezium.
 It captures database changes and processes them in real-time.

+## Todo
+- handle failure & restarts
+- handling multiple tables from one slot & publish to one topic
+- increasing throughput through batching
+- loading historical data
+- replaying data
+- consistency guarantees
+  - exactly once or at-least once, can you get it near exactly once?
+  - no missing data
+- metrics on processing volume

 ## Features

 - Real-time change capture from PostgreSQL using Debezium